Coronet (horse): 2019: five-year-old season

 Coronet's fourth campaign began on 4 May 2019 when she finished fourth behind Defoe in the Jockey Club Stakes at Newmarket.
 On 30 June she made her second attempt to win the Grand Prix de Saint-Cloud in which she was partnered by Dettori and started at odds of 2.2/1.
 The favourite was Morgan La Faye (Prix Corrida), while the other five runners were Lah Ti Dar (Middleton Stakes), Marmelo (runner-up in the Melbourne Cup), Aspetar (Grand Prix de Chantilly), Ziyad (Prix Michel Houyvet) and Thundering Blue (Stockholm Cup International).
 After racing in mid-division Coronet produced a sustained run along the inside rail in the straight and got up in the final strides to win by a short neck and a short head from Ziyad and Lah Ti Dar.
 John Gosden said "We had planned for this race all year after she just missed out last year...
 She's a very honest filly.
 She deserves this first Group 1 success".

+Immediately after her Group 1 breakthrough win, it was reported that Coronet would retire at the end of the season and join the other broodmares at her owner-breeder's Denford Stud in Hungerford.

 The mare was back in France for the Prix Jean Romanet over 2000 metres on heavy ground at Deauville on 18 August and was made the 1.7/1 favourite ahead of seven opponents including With You (Prix Rothschild), Wild Illusion, I Can Fly (runner-up in the Queen Elizabeth II Stakes), Worth Waiting (Dahlia Stakes) and Musis Amica (Prix de la Grotte).
 Coronet raced in third place behind Wild Illusion and Red Tea before going to the front 300 metres out nd holding off the late challenge of With You to win by three quarters of a length.
 Gosden commented "We were losing count of how many times she was second in a Group 1, so it's great she's come and won.
 She had to battle to win the Grand Prix de Saint-Cloud and a mile and a quarter is probably not her best trip here.
 It's lovely to get two Group 1s into her".

 On her final appearance the mare started second favourite for the Champion Stakes at Ascot on 19 October but tired badly in the straight and came home sixth of the nine runners behind Magical.